DimaMukhin/intern.apply/README.md

     * Can be found after clicking on any of the jobs
 9. Search
     * Can be found in the navigation bar
+10. Q&A Board
+    * Can be found in the navigation bar
+11. Answers
+    * can be found after clicking on "Q&A" in the navbar, and then clicking on a question
+12. Apply button
+    * fully functional apply button can now be found inside of every job